-With a quarterly rotation of local art pieces, The Yard’s Art Program is a core differentiator of The Yard.
+With a quarterly rotation of art pieces, the Art Program is a core differentiator of The Yard.
 The program, helps to ensure fresh, inspiring spaces, while supporting inspiration and connections between members.
-Through our relationships with curators at every location, our members our surrounded by inspiring art everyday and we are able to provide additional resources for the creative community.
+Through our relationships with curators and galleries at every location, our members our surrounded by inspiring art everyday and we are able to provide additional resources for the local creative community.

-Each of our locations works with amazing curators and our Director of Aesthetics and Maintenance to provide new, inspiring contemporary art on a quarterly basis.
+Each of our locations works with amazing curators, galleries and our Head of Art Program, Michaeline Sander, to provide new, inspiring contemporary art on a quarterly basis.

-Opening and Closing Art Receptions are held for each new exhibit to invite The Yard and the artist’s communities to join together to celebrate the beautiful works in the spaces.
+Opening or Closing Art Receptions are held for each new exhibit to invite The Yard members and the artist’s communities to join together to celebrate the beautiful works in the spaces.